A new computation of pairing probabilities in several multiple-curve models: Precise definitions of the models

 \begin{proposition}[GFF level lines] Let $\hat{\Gamma}$ be the GFF in $\bbH$ with alternating boundary conditions, introduced in Section~\ref{subsec:GFF lvl lines}.
-There exists a coupling of $\hat{\Gamma}$ and $N$ Loewner growth processes starting from each odd-index boundary point, such that \begin{itemize} \item[i)] the Loewner growth processes are generated by disjoint simple chordal curves $ \gamma_1, \ldots, \gamma_{N}$, traversing from odd-index to even-index marked boundary points, and staying inside $\bbH$ except at the end points; and \item[ii)] any collection of initial segments $\eta_{\imath_1}, \ldots, \eta_{\imath_k}$ and entire curves $ \gamma_{\jmath_1}, \ldots, \gamma_{\jmath_\ell} $ is a local set for $\hat{\Gamma}$, and the corresponding conditional law of $\hat{\Gamma}$ is a GFF in the reduced domain (independent GFFs on each connected component), with the boundary condition depicted in Figure~\ref{fig:GFF schematic}. \end{itemize} Furthermore, \begin{itemize} \item[iii)] a coupling of $\hat{\Gamma}$ with such Loewner growth processes $ \gamma_1, \ldots, \gamma_{N}$ is uniquely determined already by requiring~(ii) for any initial segment, and in this unique coupling the curves $\gamma_{1}, \ldots, \gamma_{N}$ are determined by $\hat{\Gamma}$; and \item[iv)] the law of the curves $ \gamma_1, \ldots, \gamma_{N}$ is the following: the marginal law of a single curve is the local multiple $\mathsf{SLE}(4)$ with the partition function~\eqref{eq:GFF ptt fcn} (which indeed terminates at an even boundary point), and given any collection of full curves, the regular conditional law of any remaining curve is the analogous local multiple SLE in the reduced domain, between the remaining boundary points. \end{itemize} \end{proposition}
+There exists a coupling of $\hat{\Gamma}$ and Loewner growth processes starting from the boundary points $V^1_0, \ldots, V^{2N}_0$, such that \begin{itemize} \item[i)] the Loewner growth processes are generated by only $N$ disjoint simple chordal curves $ \gamma_1, \ldots, \gamma_{N}$ and their reversals, staying inside $\bbH$ except at the end points; and \item[ii)] any collection of initial segments $\eta_{\imath_1}, \ldots, \eta_{\imath_k}$ and full curves $ \gamma_{\jmath_1}, \ldots, \gamma_{\jmath_\ell} $ is a local set for $\hat{\Gamma}$, and the corresponding conditional law of $\hat{\Gamma}$ is a GFF in the reduced domain (independent GFFs on each connected component), with the boundary condition depicted in Figure~\ref{fig:GFF schematic}. \end{itemize} Furthermore, \begin{itemize} \item[iii)] there is only one coupling of $N$ random curves with endpoints $V^1_0, \ldots, V^{2N}_0$ and $\hat{\Gamma}$ that satisfies (i)--(ii); \item[iv)] in this unique coupling the curves $\gamma_{1}, \ldots, \gamma_{N}$ are determined by $\hat{\Gamma}$; and \item[v)] the law of the curves $ \gamma_1, \ldots, \gamma_{N}$ is the following: the marginal law of a single curve (or initial segment) from a given boundary point $V^0_j$ is the local multiple SLE of~\eqref{eq:NSLE SDE} with $\kappa = 4$ and the partition function~\eqref{eq:GFF ptt fcn} (such a curve always terminates at a boundary point of opposite index parity), and given any collection of full curves, the conditional law of any remaining curve is the analogous local multiple SLE in the reduced domain, between the remaining boundary points. \end{itemize} \end{proposition}

-We call the curves $\gamma_1, \ldots, \gamma_{N}$ the \textit{level lines} of the GFF $\hat{\Gamma}$.
-Before outlining the proof of Proposition~\ref{prop:GFF lvl lines} we point out two some simple consequences that are central in this note.
-First, part~(i) above guarantees that the level lines form some planar pairing between the points $V^1_0, \ldots, V^{2N}_0$.
-Second, we have the following (also in~\cite[Theorem~1.4]{PW}).
+For the context of the present note, first of all, that part~(i) above guarantees that the level lines indeed form some planar pairing between the points $V^1_0, \ldots, V^{2N}_0$.
+Secondly, we have the following (also in~\cite[Theorem~1.4]{PW}):